Table of content:

 - The information given in the questions is exhaustive and should be considered as it is.
 Don’t consider anything of your own.

-- There is no wrong answer to these questions, you should not mark the option which seems right for you rather you should mark the option which is the most logical and ethical one.
+- There is no wrong answer to these questions; you should not mark the option that seems right to you, but rather you should mark the option that is the most logical and ethical one.

 - There is no room for being emotional and unethical.